needhi-x/Employee-Performance-Predictor/README.md

 # 🚀 Employee Performance Predictor

+> 🎯 Machine Learning project to predict employee performance using HR analytics

 ---
 ## 📊 Overview
 A Machine Learning project that predicts employee performance using data analytics.